streamich/libreact/docs/BatterySensor.md

 ## `@withBattery`

-Statefull component class decorator that injects `battery` prop into your component.
+Stateful component class decorator that injects `battery` prop into your component.

 ```js
 import {withBattery} from 'libreact/lib/BatterySensor';